drrobotk/drrobotk.github.io/cv.md

 -   Doctoral training from the mathematics department with supervisors Prof G Papadopoulos and Dr J Gutowksi.
 -   Published research in peer-review science journals written in LaTeX.
 -   Attended and presented at conferences on my published research.
+-   Awarded a PhD Scholarship by the [Science and Technology Facilities Council (STFC)](https://stfc.ukri.org/) for academic excellence.
 -   Planned weekly journal clubs and other activities.

 **Graduate Teaching Assistant** - [King's College London](https://www.kcl.ac.uk/)